bissenj/bissenj/README.md

 <br>
 <br>

 This is one of several GitHub accounts I use.

-My contribution history is missing most of my commits for the last few years 🆖 due to issues using multiple accounts (email addresses) 😉
+**My contribution history is missing most of my commits for the last few years,** due to issues using multiple accounts (email addresses).

 <!--